 … so our market share should be …

-For example, if the served available market (SAM) is 4.5 million and we expect to be able to obtain 1% of this market, then the serviceable obtainable market (SOM) would be 1% x
+For example, if the served available market (SAM) is 4.5 million and we expect to be able to obtain 1% of this market, then the serviceable obtainable market (SOM) is calculated as follows.

 The obtainable market share forms the basis of the revenue projection in the business plan financial projection, and it is therefore important that the estimate of the market share is supported and justified by the marketing plan.

 The SOM is not normally calculated using a bottom up approach.
 However, it is a useful exercise to perform the calculation to see whether the business is able to operate at a level indicated by the estimated market share.

 To illustrate suppose we have market size estimates for SAM of 4.5 million in year one rising to 7.59 million in year five.
 Additionally based on available resources (staff, equipment, funding etc.), the business estimates that it can deal with 300 customers in year one and 1600 customers in year five.
 Assuming an average value per customer of 150, we can calculate a bottom up market share as follows.

 Market Share Presentation

 The business plan market share section can be presented in the format shown below.
 In this example, there is an initial brief comment about the market share, explaining its growth prospects and how it can be achieved.
 Additionally the SOM itself is shown in both monetary and % of SAM terms for years one and five.

 The investor will view the SOM as the short term target for the business.
 They will be looking for this to be achieved without too many problems to show that the business idea has potential.
 If the business can achieve the SOM then with further investment, it should be able to penetrate the SAM even further.